Thierry-Dumont/RKkit/README.md

   and everything  necessary will be installed for you.

+  In  both cases, after installation, you can run the python scripts in PythonExamples/ or run the jupyter notebooks in Notebooks/.
 ## Goal of the code:

 The goal of this code is to verify different properties of a given Runge--Kutta method, defined by it's Butcher array (all the notions used here are defined in the _Bible_, see below).